-There are regular ferries (both fast and regular) connecting Piraeus Port in Athens with Santorini island.
-To get to Pireus from Eleftherios Venizelos International Airport you can either use Metro line 1 or the X96 express bus, which runs on a 24h basis.
+There are regular ferries (both fast and regular) connecting Piraeus Port in Athens with Santorini Island.
+To get to Piraeus from Eleftherios Venizelos International Airport you can either use Metro line 1 or the X96 express bus, which runs on a 24h basis.

 The travel time with the fast ferries (SeaJets) is between 4h 45m and 4h 50m, while most of the slower, regular ferries (Blue Star Ferries, Minoan Lines) take around 8 hours to reach the island, with some taking even longer (Aegeon Pelagos – subsidiary of Anek Lines, Zante Ferries).

 You can also check their schedules and book your tickets on an aggregator like FerryHopper.com.

 Between the two types of ferries, I recommend the latter, even if the travel time is longer.
 This is because the ride is usually way smoother.
 So if you are seasick or simply don’t like bumpy rides, then you should definitely avoid the fast ferries.

 Besides, the slower ferries are also less prone to get canceled in case of bad weather and they have open decks with seating from where you can enjoy the beautiful sea views and the Santorini island itself as you approach it.